 A brand that runs an advertisement aimed at breaking a gender stereotypefor example—Verizon’s #InspireHerMind campaign—will attract an audience that will react positively to the advertisement and bring a stronger sense of loyalty to that brand.
 However, there is an even bigger segment of consumers that won’t be affected by the advertisement at all.

 Recently Choozle conducted a Gender Stereotyping in Digital Advertising Survey to better understand how users interact with digital advertising.
-Almost half of respondents in the Gender Stereotype Survey said when it comes to their feelings about a brand, they are not impacted by advertisements that aim to break stereotypes.
+Almost half of the respondents in the Gender Stereotype Survey said when it comes to their feelings about a brand, they are not impacted by advertisements that aim to break stereotypes.
 Why is this?

 I don’t really care what gender is portrayed in advertising.
 If I need something, regardless of gender, I buy it, shared a male survey respondent, 30-44.